mohsafwat23/LQ_Game_Solver/README.md

 - Add documentation, remove old code, and write report

+- Receding horizon

-- Put code in jl file instead of ipynb
+- Put code in .jl file instead of .ipynb

 - Integrate the linear approximation of the nonlinear dynamics for multiple agents (linearize and discretize)
     - Check that the point mass works using both dynamics